noor-albader/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    >     The tags starting with `#` will be automatically propagated to the outputs of tools using this dataset.
 >    >
->    > * Check that the tag is apparing below the dataset name
+>    > * Check that the tag appears below the dataset name
 >    >
 >    {: .tip}
 {: .hands_on}

-The sequences are raw data from the sequencing machine, without any pretreatments.
+The reads are raw data from the sequencing machine without any pretreatments.
 They need to be assessed for their quality.

 ## Quality control

-For quality control, we use similar tools as described in [NGS-QC tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
+For quality control we will use similar tools as described in [NGS-QC tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).

 > ### {% icon hands_on %} Hands-on: Quality control
 >
-> 1. **FastQC** {% icon tool %}: Run FastQC on the FASTQ files to control the quality of the reads
+> 1. **FastQC** {% icon tool %}: Run FastQC on the FASTQ files to assess the quality of the reads
 >       - "Short read data from your current history"
 >           - Click on "Multiple datasets"
->           - Select all raw datasets
+>           - Select all the FASTQ datasets
 >
 >       > ### {% icon tip %} Tip
 >       >
->       > You can select several files by keeping the CTRL (or COMMAND) key pressed and clicking on the interesting files
+>       > You can select several files by keeping the CTRL (or COMMAND) key pressed and clicking on the files of interest
 >       {: .tip}
 >
-> 2. Inspect on the generated webpage for `GSM461177_1` sample
+> 2. Inspect the webpage for `GSM461177_1` sample
 >
 >    > ### {% icon question %} Questions
 >    >